bazelbuild/rules_swift/swift/runfiles/README.md

   directory from the `RUNFILES_MANIFEST_FILE` and `RUNFILES_DIR` environment variables.
 If not present, the function looks for the manifest and directory near `CommandLine.arguments.first` (e.g. `argv[0]` the path of the main program).
-- The `BazelRunfilesConstants.currentRepository` symbol is available in every target that depends on the runfiles library.

 If you want to start subprocesses, and the subprocess can't automatically find the correct runfiles directory, you can explicitly set the right